pedersen/nessiedms/README.txt

 home page for that volume.
 That would mean that all the above URLs should point to the same location, assuming that volume1 is the default volume, and mainpage is the default page for that volume.

+Domains can direct to specific volumes, as well.

+http://volume1.example.com/ would point to volume1's default page. http://www.volume1.com/ would also point to volume1's default page.